Scholarships

 Undergraduate and graduate students with at least a 3.25 GPA at the University of Hartford are eligible for the Cathles Award.
 The desired areas of research are the humanities and the social sciences, with a preference given to cross-cultural or international research.

 This prize is awarded annually to an exemplary graduating senior who has completed their junior year at the University of Hartford.
 Academic excellence is the primary criterion for this award.
 A cumulative grade point average at the University of Hartford of at least 3.7 is required.
 If the candidate is a transfer student, they must have a strong academic transcript from the institution or institutions previously attended.
 The prize will also recognize intellectual curiosity and originality of thought.
+Students must be full-time to be eligible.

-Applying for the Ribicoff and Barrett Awards
+Applying for the Ribicoff Award

 Applicants for the Ribicoff should include: (1) a cover letter (in which you describe your academic excellence as demonstrated by activities, awards, projects, and possibly a senior thesis); (2) a copy of your transcript (a student copy will do); and (3) a faculty letter of support.

-Applications are closed for 2024.
-Applications for the 2024-2025 academic year are due in February, 2025.
+Applications for the 2025-2026 academic year are due by February 13, 2026.

 The William E. Simon Fellowship is designed to encourage students as they complete their undergraduate education to pursue lives that will benefit themselves and their fellow men and women–that is, lives of "noble purpose."
 The Fellowship is an unrestricted cash grant that will be awarded to those graduating college seniors who have demonstrated passion, dedication, a high capacity for self-direction, and originality in pursuit of a goal that will strengthen civil society.